Dairies and buying milk, early 20th century

 I would often be sent to the dairy with a jug in hand to get more milk because the milk that had been delivered by the milkman had gone off.
 It was quite difficult to carry back without spilling.

-How to make the milk keep longer in vary hot weather
+How to make the milk keep longer in very hot weather

 Very hot weather was usually humid which meant that the methods of cooling based on evaporation didn't work.
 So my mother would scald the milk, ie heat it to near boiling point, to make it keep longer.
 The disadvantage was that the cream would rise to the top and create a skin.
 I loved this skin, but most people didn't, and it took the substance and flavour out of the milk.